 At KBKG, we are passionate about helping business owners and accounting professionals across the Southeast region.
-Our value-added tax services include Cost Segregation, Research & Development Credits, Green Building Tax Incentives (179D & 45L), Transfer Pricing, IC-DISC, and more.
+Our value-added tax services include Cost Segregation, Research and Development (R&D) Tax Credit, Green Building Tax Incentives (179D & 45L), Transfer Pricing, IC-DISC, and more.

 Southeast-based KBKG professionals work with engineers and tax experts from our Headquarters to perform thousands of tax projects resulting in hundreds of millions of dollars in benefits for our clients.

 Our employees are a group of passionate people who care about their communities.
 Our Southeast office is actively involved in numerous community outreach and charitable organizations.